dadalee51/pytd_01/README.md

-pytd_01 is a educational tower defence game written for school holidays during Tigo.Robotics 2022 mpl-2.0 license applied.
+pytd_01 is a educational tower defence game written for school holidays by Tigo.Robotics 2022,2023 mpl-2.0 license applied.